 The Generate Report geoprocessing service is published to ArcGIS Server.

-In case you have external events present in the *.mxd file, then use the following steps in addition:
+If you have external events present in the .mxd file, do the following additional steps:

 - Note down the name of the external event from the Table Of Contents (TOC) window.